balisaikiran/testSaiMicrophone/README.md

 - Zoom Out: [Control or Cmd + -]
 - Reset Zoom: [Control or Cmd + 0]
 - Zoom In: [Control or Cmd + =]

+## Enhanced Workflow

+### 1. Screen Recording Workflow
+1. **Start Recording**: Use the screen recording feature to capture your practice sessions
+2. **Pause/Resume**: Control recording with real-time feedback
+3. **Auto-Analysis**: Recorded sessions can be analyzed for improvement suggestions
+4. **Export**: Save recordings for later review or sharing with mentors

+### 2. File Management Workflow
+1. **Upload Materials**: Drag and drop interview questions, code samples, or reference materials
+2. **Organize**: Create folders to categorize different types of problems or companies
+3. **Search**: Quickly find specific files using the built-in search functionality
+4. **Batch Process**: Analyze multiple files simultaneously with AI

+### 3. Text Extraction Workflow
+1. **Capture**: Take screenshots of problems or upload images with text
+2. **Extract**: AI automatically extracts and cleans up the text
+3. **Enhance**: Improve formatting and fix OCR errors automatically
+4. **Export**: Save extracted text for further analysis or documentation

+### 4. Audio-Enhanced Preparation
+1. **Record Explanations**: Use voice recording to explain your thought process
+2. **Transcribe**: Automatically convert speech to text for documentation
+3. **Monitor Context**: Listen to interview audio for better contextual assistance
+4. **Analyze**: Process audio content for insights and improvements

 ## Invisibility Compatibility